solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension.md

 ## Install the `azure_ai` extension

-**TODO**: Add link to existing doc for installing the extension.
+**TODO**: Add a link to the existing doc for installing the extension.

-The `azure_ai` extension provides the ability to integrate Azure OpenAI and Azure Cognitive Services into your database.
+The `azure_ai` extension allows you to integrate Azure OpenAI and Azure Cognitive Services into your database.
 To enable the extension in your database, follow the steps below:

 1. Add the extension to your allowlist as described in [how to use PostgreSQL extensions](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-extensions#how-to-use-postgresql-extensions).

 2. Verify that the extension was successfully added to the allowlist by running the following from the `psql` command prompt:

     ```sql